Mass Cultural Council logo

 How can I tell if my organization is incorporated in Massachusetts?

-Eligible nonprofit and for-profit entities are registered with the Secretary of the Commonwealth of Massachusetts.
-You may search for your organization using the search function on the Corporations Division’s website.
+You may search for your organization using the search function on the Secretary of the Commonwealth’s Corporations Division’s website.
 When you find your organization, you can click on your organization’s record to see the status of your incorporation and any related filings.
+If your organization’s status is listed as revoked or dissolved on the SOC website, we will be unable to award you a grant.
+Your organization may also be at risk for liability and other issues, and you should work with the SOC to address it as soon as possible.

 Does my organization need to have federal tax-exempt status?

-No. If your organization is incorporated in the state of Massachusetts, you are eligible.
-If your organization is not incorporated in the state of Massachusetts, you may apply using a fiscal agent.
+No. If your organization is incorporated or registered in the state of Massachusetts and not dissolved or revoked, you are eligible.
+If your organization is not incorporated or registered in Massachusetts, you may apply using a fiscal agent.

 My organization is in a state other than Massachusetts?
 Can we apply?

 Yes, but you may have additional requirements in order to be eligible.
-Nonprofit and for-profit entities need to be registered as a Foreign Corporation with the Secretary of the Commonwealth of Massachusetts and have a Massachusetts address.
+Non-profit and for-profit entities need to be registered with the Secretary of the Commonwealth of Massachusetts and have a Massachusetts address.
 Unincorporated organizations must have a Massachusetts address and conduct the majority of their group’s programming in Massachusetts.
+The proposed festival, project, or activity must be in Massachusetts.

 Can I apply as an individual?